angelcerveraroldan/ASCII-rust/README.md

 thread 'main' panicked at 'The image does not fit in the terminal, please zoom out or lower resolution', src/main.rs:43:9
 ```

 This indicates that the image does not fit in the terminal in the desired resoultion.
-To fic this, lower the desired width resolution or zoom out so that more characters fit in screen
+To fix this, lower the desired width resolution or zoom out so that more characters fit in screen

 ## Example